 Then we had the option of renting a car, train and bus left.
-We wanted something relaxed, no hassle with route maps, wrong directions, Kuala Lumpur traffic.
+This time, we wanted something relaxed, no hassle with route maps, wrong directions, Kuala Lumpur traffic.
 Ok, just skip the car.
 Train?
 Would be an option, but then we had to go the last bit by ferry and we figured out maybe we could get a little touch of the Cameron Highlights if we travel by bus and stay 2 nights in Ipoh.

-It will take around 5.5 hours and tickets are around 40 RM, depending on which bus company and comfort.
-We travelled with Transnasional, but there are a few more.
+It will take around 5.5 hours and tickets are around 40 RM, depending on bus company and comfort.
+We traveled with Transnasional, but there are a few more.
 If you want a really luxurious ride, you should go for Aeroline, the tickets are a bit more expensive, but it`s defo worth it!

 Where to stay in Ipoh & Penang

-In Ipoh we stayed in the Ritz Garden Hotel.
+In Ipoh, we stayed in the Ritz Garden Hotel.
 Which was a good stop over hotel for 2 nights.
 Check it out here: Ritz Garden hotel in Ipoh

-In the near area of the hotel is not much going on, but taxi`s are cheap and this is a perfect place to relax and the beach is right in front of the hotel.
-This hotel was in 2015 one of the most popular property`s on Agoda.
+In the near area of the hotel is not much going on, but taxies are cheap and this is a perfect place to relax and the beach is right in front of the hotel.
+This hotel was in 2015 one of the most popular properties booked on Agoda.
 Check it out here: Flamingo by the beach hotel in Penang